 \section{Introduction}

 An accurate determination of the parton distribution functions (PDFs) in the proton and the neutron is of primary importance for modern high-energy physics, as PDFs determine the leading contribution to the cross sections of various high-energy processes.
-Since PDFs are not directly observable, they are usually extracted phenomenologically from global QCD analyses to experimental data at large momentum transfer, including lepton deep inelastic scattering (DIS), lepton-pair production (Drell-Yan process), jet production, and $W^\pm/Z$ boson production in hadron collisions (for a review see, \eg, Ref.~\cite{Accardi:2016ndt}).
-While the abundant data available from a hydrogen target allow a reliable determination of the PDF content of the proton, data from various nuclei -- most notably deuterium -- are required as effective neutron targets to constrain the parton content of the neutron.
-Furthermore, a combination of hydrogen and deuterium data has been commonly used to separate the $u$ and $d$ quark distributions, in particular at large values of Bjorken $x$. \footnote{ For a recent discussion of the impact of deuterium data on global QCD analyses see Refs.~\cite{Accardi:2021ysh,Ball:2020xqw}.}
+Since PDFs are not directly observable, they are usually extracted phenomenologically from global QCD analyses to experimental data at large momentum transfer, including lepton deep inelastic scattering (DIS), lepton-pair production (Drell-Yan process), jet production, and $W^\pm/Z$ boson production in hadron collisions (for a review see, e.g., Ref.~\cite{Accardi:2016ndt}).
+While the abundant data available from a hydrogen target allow a reliable determination of the PDF content of the proton, data from various nuclei---most notably deuterium---are required as effective neutron targets to constrain the parton content of the neutron.
+Furthermore, a combination of hydrogen and deuterium data has been commonly used to separate the $u$ and $d$ quark PDFs, in particular, at large values of Bjorken $x$. \footnote{ For a recent discussion of the impact of deuterium data on global QCD analyses see Refs.~\cite{Accardi:2021ysh,Ball:2020xqw}.}